SaadNoor555/CLARA_tool_demo/README.md

 <p align="center">
   <img src="assets/CLARA_user.png" alt="CLARA UI" style="width:80%;" />
 </p>
-CLARA can be easily installed in any Chromium-based browser(Chrome, Brave, Edge) via its Chrome Web Store page  by clicking ‘Add to Browser’.
-Once installed, visiting any
+CLARA is a browser extension that can be easily installed on any Chromium-based browser (e.g., Chrome, Brave, Edge).
+To install, visit the Chrome Web Store page and click the "Add to Browser" button.

-GitHub code file triggers CLARA’s pop-up at the top-right( 1 in Figure).In CLARA’s popup, there are four buttons.
-The ”Explain Full Code File” button can give a context-aware explanation of the code file.
-The ”Explain Marked/Selected Code” button can help the user to understand a specific highlighted part.The ”Refactor the Code” button provides a refactored version of the source code with descriptive comments.
-The ’See Code Quality Attributes’ button displays quality metrics of the code file.
-After clicking on any of these 4 buttons, CLARA’s generated response ( 2 in Figure) is displayed in a module.
-A user can also leverage an AI-assisted chatbot ( 3 in figure) while using each of CLARA’s features and ask followup questions or inquiries in a continuous conversation.
+Once installed, CLARA activates automatically when visiting a GitHub code file.
+Upon visiting a code file, you will see a pop-up at the **top-right corner** (Figure 1).

+## CLARA's Features:

+1. **Explain Full Code File**
+   This button provides a **context-aware explanation** of the entire code file, giving the user an overview of its functionality.

+2. **Explain Marked/Selected Code**
+   When a specific portion of the code is highlighted, this button helps the user understand that particular part in more detail.

+3. **Refactor the Code**
+   CLARA will generate a **refactored version of the source code**, accompanied by **descriptive comments** explaining the changes made for clarity and improvement.

+4. **See Code Quality Attributes**
+   This button presents various **quality metrics** of the code file, helping users assess its structure, performance, and maintainability.

+## Interactivity with CLARA

+After clicking on any of the four buttons, CLARA's generated response will appear in a **module** (Figure 2).
+Additionally, users can interact with an **AI-assisted chatbot** (Figure 3), which is integrated with all CLARA features.
+This allows users to ask follow-up questions and engage in a continuous conversation for deeper insights into the code.

 ---

 ## CLARA's Architecture: